 Create a New Repo and Upload Files on GitHub

 Now that you’ve made a copy of our GitHub template, the next step is to learn how to create a brand-new repo and upload files.
 These skills will be helpful for several scenarios.
 First, if you have to fork a repo, which GitHub allows you to do only one time, this method will allow you to create additional copies.
-Second, you’ll need to upload some of your own files when creating data visualizations using Chart.js code templates in Chapter 9 and Leaflet map code templates in Chapter 10.
+Second, you’ll need to upload some of your own files when creating data visualizations using Chart.js and Highcharts templates in Chapter 11 and Leaflet map templates in Chapter 12.
 Once again, we’ll demonstrate how to do all of these steps in GitHub’s beginner-level browser interface, but see the next section on GitHub Desktop for an intermediate-level interface that’s more efficient for working with code templates.

 In the previous section, you created a copy of our GitHub repo with the Use this template button, and we intentionally set up our repos with this newer feature because it allows the user to make multiple copies and assign each one a different name.
 Many other GitHub repos do not include a Template button, so to copy those you’ll need to click the Fork button, which automatically generates a copy with the same repo name as the original.
 But what if you wish to fork someone’s repo a second time?
 GitHub prevents you from creating a second fork to avoid violating one of its important rules: every repo in your account must have a unique name, to avoid overwriting and erasing your work.